Xkein/YRDynamicPatcher/README.md

 Create the directory `DynamicPatcher` and put `dynamicpatcher.config.json` & `compiler.config.json` on it.

-Create the directory `Libraries` and put necessary assembly on it.
+Create the directory `DynamicPatcher\Libraries` and put necessary assembly on it.

-Everythings could be gained from released files.
+Everythings could be gained from released files.(recommend)

 The patcher will search exist files at first or detected every file changes later.
 Next compile the file and syringe.

+**Patcher will compare the code files and compiled assemblies to skip unnecessary compile.** If you meet some stranger problem, try deleting the directory `DynamicPatcher\Build`.

 Hook
 --------